Inside the smart home technology giving wounded veterans the life they deserve

 Rob and Pam move from room to room, finally getting to see in person all of the things they've been imagining since 2016.
 Rob is characteristically cool-headed.
 Pam covers her mouth in excitement.

-Control4, a subscription-based smart home system, is the main thing powering their home's connected tech.
+Smart home system Control4 is the main thing powering their home's connected tech.
 It's a smart home command center, a hub that connects light switches, window shades, audio zones and more, through touchscreen control panels and an app.
 It also works with smart speakers but the voice control isn't set up just yet.

 "Due to the vast integration and customization possibilities of Control4, our systems have been installed for many veterans and those who use technology to improve their lives.
 We love seeing the ways that a Control4 smart home can help, even [in] just the smallest ways," Brad Hintze, Control4 senior director of product marketing said over email.